sphinx-doc/sphinx/doc/extdev/index.rst

   of the stored data change, to ensure Sphinx does not try and load invalid data from a cached environment.

+  Extensions that store data on ``env`` should use a unique attribute name to avoid clashing with Sphinx or other extensions.
+They must also remove per-document data when Sphinx emits :event:`env-purge-doc`, and merge data from subprocess environments when Sphinx emits :event:`env-merge-info` during parallel reading.
+See :ref:`tutorial-extend-build` for a complete example, or use :class:`~sphinx.environment.collectors.EnvironmentCollector` when the extension needs a dedicated collector for environment data.

   .. versionadded:: 1.8

 ``'parallel_read_safe'``